$400 Wedding coverage

 So, let's get out there and start buying and enjoying what we are selling, and you will see your sales climbing.

-KEEP YOUR PHOTOGRAPHERS
+YOUR PHOTOGRAPHERS

-My view on keeping your part time photographers is to form a separate limited liability company in which they have some shares.
+view on keeping your part time photographers is to form a separate

 It is part and partial of the shareholder's agreement that they will not do weddings for anybody else besides the limited liability company and if they leave the limited liability company you will purchase the shares back from them at least what they paid in and they have pre-agreed to that they will not do weddings within say a twenty-five mile radius of the headquarters of the limited liability company for say three to five years.